UnofficialCrusaderPatch/UnofficialCrusaderPatch2/AI_Personality_in_depth_description.md

 The AI recruits its attack force and gathers it around its keep while setting it to aggressive stance, until it reaches the minimum required amount to attack an enemy.
 This amount is calculated by using the AttForceBase plus a value between 0 and AttForceRandom as a base value.
 For each consecutive attack the AI will add additional troops to its AttForceBase, depending on the formula chosen inside of the “Increase of the rate of additional attack troops” option inside the AI lords’ section of the Patcher.
 This additional troops number is set to 5 by default.
 If an enemy is considered weak, the AI might attack before gathering its full attack force, to a minimum of the AttForceRallyPercentage from the full attack force.

 An attack of the AI will start by its troops moving off its keep, gathering in some place closer to the target enemy’s castle walls.
 It will start sieging the enemy’s castle when all of its remaining troops from its attack force or at least a percentage of AttForceRallyPercentage has gathered at the rally point.
-Then it will start by building its siege tends and splitting off the army in the predefined groups, which will act according to their roles.
+Then it will start by building its siege tents and splitting off the army in the predefined groups, which will act according to their roles.
 The siege engines it constructs have to be defined in the SiegeEngine[number] spots.
 The attack force army consists of two main groups.
 The AttUnitMain[number] units and all extra behavior defined units.
 The ratio of the siege engines built per attack, depends on the number of engineers send with this attack, but will be a maximum of 8.
 Catapults and trebuchets will throw with cows every CowThrowInterval shot.

 All predefined roles of units will be recruited equally, if the AI has enough resources and gold to afford them, otherwise it will priorities units that are available.
 This means for example, if you define 10 engineers for 5 catapults to be built, set AttMaxAssassins to 10 and set AttUnitMain1 to 4 to Monk, while the minimum amount of troops required for its next attack is only 10, it will get probably 3 engineers, 3 assassins and 4 monks, as monks are cheaper and easier available to it.
 However, how exactly this composition works and how the proportions of each attacking unit that can be defined are truly set, hasn’t yet been discovered.